HSA Medical Device Regulations Singapore

 HSA Medical Device Regulations in Singapore

-In Singapore, the Health Sciences Authority (HSA) is responsible for medical device safety, quality control, and vigilance.
-The HSA regulates medical devices and in-vitro diagnostic devices under the Health Products Act (HPA) and the Health Products (Medical Devices) Regulations 2010.
-Qserve supports medical device and IVD manufacturers with the HSA Medical Device Regulations in Singapore.
+In Singapore, the Health Sciences Authority (HSA) ensures the safety, quality, and compliance of medical devices and in vitro diagnostic devices (IVDs).
+These products are regulated under the Health Products Act (HPA) and the Health Products (Medical Devices) Regulations 2010.

 GO-TO-MARKET STRATEGY AND REGISTRATION SUPPORT